-Because you're creating separate virtual networks, early adopters will need to leverage network specialists who are comfortable with SDN and NFV to help implement the mobile network slicing.
+Because you're creating separate virtual networks, early adopters of 5G network slicing (when available) will need to leverage network specialists who are comfortable with SDN and NFV to help implement the mobile network slicing.
 These two processes are foundational elements that efficiently merge physical infrastructure with virtual resources.
-As a part of this evolution, mobile network slicing will eventually intersect with traditional IT networking as edge computing connects with centralized data centers.

 Because each partition has unique requirements, security is more critical than ever.
 It's wise to follow traditional cybersecurity best practices, especially when combining new paradigms specific to mobile network slicing.